 How to store & clean mushrooms

+When preparing to make mushroom stuffing, you want to make sure you have the best mushrooms, and they stay fresh.
 As per my past experiences and not all were good experiences, here is what I learned trying to extend the life of these precious delicatessen.

 - Put the mushrooms in the refrigerator as soon you return from the supermarket.